Vladimir Korvin-Piotrovskii

 Vladimir and Nina Korvin-Piotrovskii left Germany before World War II began.
 Nina Korvin-Piotrovskaia worked at the French embassy in Berlin, and they were able to travel to Paris with embassy staff.
 During World War II, Korvin-Piotrovskii was active in the French Resistance movement.
 He was arrested and imprisoned for approximately eight months in 1944.
 His fellow prisoners included the French writer André Frossard, whose memoir La maison des otages documents this time period.

 Vladimir and Nina Korvin-Piotrovskii were close friends with Italo and Leila Griselli and visited them many times in Italy.
 Italo Griselli, a sculptor, made busts of both Vladimir and Nina Korvin-Piotrovskii.

-In 1961 the family moved to Los Angeles, California, where Vladimir Korvin-Piotrovskii died on April 2, 1966 and Nina Korvin-Piotrovskaia died in 1975.
+In 1961, the family moved to Los Angeles, California, where Vladimir Korvin-Piotrovskii died on 2 April 1966.
+Nina Korvin-Piotrovskaia died in 1975.

 Literary archives

 Vladimir Korvin-Piotrovskii Papers.
 Beinecke Rare Book and Manuscript Library, Yale University.